-Our supply chain is global, leveraging the highest quality Suppliers from around the world to ensure we have the highest quality toolset available to fulfil our clients' requirements.
-The steps outlined in this statement relate to Suppliers contracted and/or paid through our procurement team, representing the vast majority of our third party suppliers.
-Incidental and/or low value goods and services may be provided to us outside of this channel from time to time.
+We operate a truly global supply chain, ensuring that we are able to acquire the highest quality goods and services available to meet the requirements of both our clients and our own business.
+We recognise that a global supply chain brings with it challenges as we source from industries and countries which have a greater risk of modern slavery.
+The steps outlined in this statement relate to Suppliers contracted and/or paid through our procurement team, representing the vast majority of our third party supplier spend.
+Incidental and/ or low value goods and services may be provided to us outside of this channel from time to time.

-All Suppliers, regardless of size, spend or geographic location, are expected to comply with our Sustainable Procurement Policy which is incorporated into our standard terms of business and is publicly available on our website.
+All Suppliers, regardless of size, spend or geographic location are expected to comply with our Sustainable Procurement Policy which is incorporated into our standard terms of business and is publicly available on our website.
 This policy enshrines our commitment to the UN Guiding Principles Reporting Framework.
 As in previous years, all Suppliers operating in Higher Risk industries (see below) will receive this policy as part of our supply chain activities in the next financial year.